j3ssep/healerSim/README.md

 # healerSim
-personal project of mine, made to help others within a small game community to practice click accuracy
 healerSim is a click accuracy practicer made with purely javascript that tries it's best to simulate mechanics from a game called old school runescape
+it is created for a small minigame community within old school runescape to practice their click accuracy

 ## Work in progress